nomad-coe/nomad/docs/develop/gitlab.md

 ### Code review and merge

 When you are satisfied with your solution, and your CI/CD pipeline passes you can mark your MR as *ready*.
+Make sure that the `delete` option is checked to automatically remove you branch after merge.
+In most cases you should also check `squash` commits.
+This will replace all the commits in the MR with a single *squash* commit.
+If you do not want to *squash* your branch, make sure that you produce a reasonable and [clean version history](#clean-version-history).

 To review GUI changes, you should deploy your branch to the dev-cluster via CI/CD actions.
 Find someone on the NOMAD developer team to review your MR and request a review through GitLab.
 The review should be performed shortly and should not stall the MR longer than